ghiscure/DevC/README.md

         Serial.print("Off");
       }
   }
-    // If a message is received on the topic esp8266/ghiscure/lamp, you check if the message is either 1 or 0.
+    // If a message is received on the topic esp8266/ghiscure/lamp, check if the message is either 1 or 0.
 Turns the ESP GPIO according to the message

   if(topic=="esp8266/ghiscure/lamp"){
       Serial.print("Changing GPIO 5 to ");